 Recently, I introduced “Toddler” section to EasyBabyMeals.
 Since my baby is officially a toddler, I would as well include my new culinary adventures with her.
 But don’t worry, there are baby food recipes coming too.

 Today I have shared a recipe for babies 8 months and above.
 I have cooked apple and cranberries together.
 And added a little bit of cinnamon powder to it.

 Cranberries are usually introduced to babies from the age 8 months onwards.
 They are on an acidic side, so they are not a good starter food.
-The have a very tart flavor, so mixing with some other fruit is advisable, to cut down its tartness at the earlier stage.
+Cranberries have a very tart flavor, so mixing with some other fruit is advisable, to cut down its tartness at the earlier stage.
 I like to mix them with any sweet variety of fruit to balance its flavor.

 Cranberries are generally harvested between Labour Day and Halloween, so the fresh fruit is the market from October through December.
 While choosing the fresh ones, look for those which are plump, firm to touch and are deep red in color.

-- 1 medium apple (sweet variety)
+- 1 medium Apple (sweet variety)

-- ¼ cup cranberries (frozen)
+- 1/4 cup Cranberries (frozen)

-- ¼ cup water
+- 1/4 cup water

-- Wash, core, and cut the apple into pieces.
+Wash, core, and cut the apple into pieces.

-- In a pot add water, along with cut pieces of apple, frozen cranberries and cinnamon powder.
+In a pot add water, along with cut pieces of apple, frozen cranberries, and cinnamon powder.

-- Cover the pot and cook till apple gets fork tender.
+Cover the pot and cook till apple gets fork tender.

-- Once done, let it cool down a bit and then run it through a food processor.
+Once done, let it cool down a bit and then run it through a food processor.

-You can add baby cereal to this puree.
+- You can add baby cereal to this puree.

-This The puree will be on a sour and little bit tart side.
+- This The puree will be on a sour and little bit tart side.
 You can mix it up with any sweet fruit to reduce its tartness.
 Example- Banana.

 Talk to your baby’s Pediatrician before starting any new food.